amgauna/amgauna/README.md

 I am Brazilian, female, mother, I have an adult daughter.
 Since 1987 I work using a computer with a modem, I used IRC with several BBS in Brazil.
 Since 1995 I have been using the internet in Brazil.
 I work since 1985 until today, with services in the areas of information technology, administration, marketing, accounting, for several companies.
 I live and work in the City of Rio de Janeiro, RJ, Brazil.
 💕 I love my 👧🏻🐶😺, and I like 🖥️💻📺🎦🎸🍔🍕🍰.

-In 1983, he completed the Administration Techniques course (a professional high school course lasting 3 years).
-In 1987, he completed the Computer Programming course (technical course lasting 12 months).
-In 2003 I completed the Data Processing Technology course (3-year course).
-CRA-RJ: 03-03161, professional registration as Technologist in Data Processing.
+In 1983 the Administration Techniques course (a professional high school course lasting 3 years).
+In 1987 the Computer Programming course (technical course lasting 12 months).
+In 2003 the Data Processing Technology course (3-year course).
+CRA-RJ:03-03161 is a my professional registration as Technologist in Data Processing.
 Since 1998 I have registered at Registro.BR managing some sites with their own domain registration on the internet, in Rio de Janeiro, RJ, Brazil.
 Since 2010 I use Microsoft Technet and Microsoft MSDN technical forums.

 Currently, I'm working on the internet managing web projects, as a web developer, frontend, backend, creating websites and blogs with my own domain registration, graphic design, digital marketing (Google Marketing Platform), in Rio de Janeiro, RJ, Brazil.